spicyjack/public/notes/git.md

 1. showing remotes

     git remote -v

 1. showing what's on a remote

     git remote show origin

 1. tracking a remote branch on the local system

     git branch local_name origin/remote_name
     git pull

 ### Creating a local repo, pushing it to remote ###
-- create the git repo in your local directory
+Create the git repo in your local directory;

     git init .

-- add the remote
+Add the remote;

-    git remote add bitbucket git@example.com:/path/to/repo.git
+    git remote add origin git@example.com:/path/to/repo.git

-- test pushing code to the new remote
+Test pushing code to the new remote;

     git push --dry-run origin master

-- do the actual push
+Do the actual push;

     git push origin master